ChibuikeOnuba/Sentiment-Analysis-Project/README.md

   - Prepare final presentation of insights
   - Create user guide for dashboard
 - **Onuba Winner (Data Scientist)**:
-  - Develop predictive models based on sentiment data
+  - Develop predictive models based on sentiment data on Piggvest
   - Conduct performance evaluation of models
   - Prepare technical documentation of analysis and models